911±¬ÁĎÍř

 8) St. Vitus Cathedral (must see)

-The exterior is distinguished by the imposing Great Tower, crowned with a baroque dome and housing Sigismund 鈥 the largest bell in Bohemia, forged in the mid-16th century and weighing over 33,000 pounds.
-Adjacent to the tower lies the cathedral's southern entrance, known as the Golden Gate, decorated with a remarkable Venetian-glass mosaic depicting the Last Judgment.
+The first thing you'll likely notice is the imposing Great Tower, topped with a Baroque dome and housing Sigismund—the largest bell in Bohemia, cast in the 1500s and weighing in at over 33,000 pounds.
+Just beside it is the cathedral’s southern entrance—the Golden Gate—famed for its gleaming mosaic of the Last Judgment, crafted from Venetian glass.

 9